 Another unique aspect of the mechanism is its goal of mobilising the private sector to participate in climate change mitigation by providing suitable incentives.
 The Paris Agreement will thus offer actors at sub-national level an opportunity to directly use the mechanism established under Article 6.4.

 As with the bilateral cooperation approaches provided for under Article 6.2, the emission reductions achieved using this mechanism can be transferred from the country in which they were achieved to another country and counted towards its NDC.
 Here, the Paris Agreement also requires that the mechanism result in raised ambition.
-This means that use of the mechanism must lead – as a net global outcome – to an absolute reduction in global greenhouse gas emissions.
+In addition, use of the mechanism should lead to an overall net reduction in global greenhouse gas emissions (contribution to overall mitigation).

 As a third option, use of non-market-based approaches is provided for under Article 6.8.
 As the name suggests, market-based climate change mechanisms play no role at all.
-Just how these non-market-based approaches are to work will be determined in the coming years with the development of a “framework for non-market-based approaches”.
+Just how these non-market-based approaches are to work will be determined with the development of a “framework for non-market-based approaches”.